khueue/ducc/report/ass3/report_ass3.md

 The environment is implemented in `src/analyzer/analyzer_env.erl`.

-The environment is represented as a stack of symbol tables wrapped in a tuple:
+The environment is represented as a stack of scopes wrapped in a tuple:

-    {Scope}
+    {Scopes}

-The head of the `Scope` stack (which is just a list) is the current scope.
+The head of the `Scopes` stack (which is just a list) is the current scope.
 Each scope has the form:

     {ScopeName, SymTab}